angular-experts-io/modern-angular-workshop/exercise-component/README.md

 ## TODO 1 - Navigation

+Before we get started, it can be a good idea to adjust Eslint IDE settings, especially the `Working directories` to match the current exercise to prevent false positive errors and warnings.

 Let's start with something simple, we're going to extract navigation as a data structure (wrapped in an Angular Signal) and use it to display navigation items in the template.